 the Shingles vaccine.

-To find a medical practice or pharmacy near you that may offer ZOSTAVAX, just enter your ZIP Code, Address, Doctor, or Pharmacy below, select a distance radius, and click GO.
+To find a pharmacy near you that may offer ZOSTAVAX, just enter your ZIP Code, select a distance radius, and click GO.
 You can also search for a specific pharmacy.

-Note: This directory does not contain all medical practices or pharmacies that offer ZOSTAVAX.
-If a health care professional that you are looking for isn't listed, call the office directly to ask if they offer ZOSTAVAX.
+Note: This directory does not contain all pharmacies that offer ZOSTAVAX.
+If a pharmacy that you are looking for isn't listed, call the location directly to ask if ZOSTAVAX is offered.

 The information available through this site is periodically updated, so check back soon.